kanwarpannu/cheat-sheets/Docker-cheat-sheet.md

 ## Docker compose
 It replaces the docker run command to make it easier to run.
-Command is: `docker-compose up`
+Command is: `docker-compose up -d` (d stands for the detached mode)

-Or, if you want a fresh dockerfile build every time (important during dev) use:
+If you want a fresh dockerfile build every time (important during dev) use:
-`docker-compose build --no-cache && docker-compose up`
+`docker-compose build --no-cache && docker-compose up -d`

+To stop all container in a docker-compose file: `docker-compose down` or `docker-compose down -v` (deletes all volumes)

 A standard docker-compose.yml file:
 ```